kdudka/aegis/README.md

 [![Aegis Tests](https://github.com/RedHatProductSecurity/aegis/actions/workflows/tests.yml/badge.svg)](https://github.com/RedHatProductSecurity/aegis/actions/workflows/tests.yml)

-**Note: As Aegis is an agent - be careful of which llm model you use ... if you want to integrate with OSIDB/RHTPA, you MUST use a secure model**
+**Note: As Aegis is an agent - be careful of which LLM model you use ... if you want to integrate with OSIDB/RHTPA, you MUST use a secure model**

 ## Overview